mviereck/x11docker/README.md

  - Share access to host X server with environment variable `DISPLAY` and X unix socket in `/tmp/.X11-unix`.
  - Allow access with `xhost` for current local user and create a similar container user.
  - Allow shared memory with `--ipc=host` to avoid RAM access failures and rendering glitches due to extension `MIT-SHM`.
+ - Drop all capabilities with `--cap-drop=ALL --security-opt=no-new-privileges` to improve container security.
 ```
 xhost +SI:localuser:$(id -un)
 docker run --rm -e DISPLAY=$DISPLAY \
             -v /tmp/.X11-unix:/tmp/.X11-unix:rw \
             --user $(id -u):$(id -g) \
             --ipc=host \
+            --cap-drop=ALL --security-opt=no-new-privileges \
             IMAGENAME IMAGECOMMAND
 ```
 This nice short solution has the disadvantage of breaking container isolation.
 X security leaks like keylogging and remote host control can be abused by container applications.